Oxen-AI/oxen-release/README.md

 ## 🐂 What is Oxen?

 Oxen is a lightning fast data version control system for structured and unstructured machine learning datasets.
-The interface mirror git, so that it is easy to learn if you are a software engineer, but it optimized from the ground up to work with large datasets.
+The interface mirrors git, so that it is easy to learn if you are a software engineer, but it optimized from the ground up to work with large datasets.

 ```bash
 oxen init